AdityaBS27/DIRL/README.md

 # DIRL
-Vehicle Trajectory predcition using inverse reinforcement learning
+Vehicle Trajectory prediction using inverse reinforcement learning

 The goal of the project is to achieve a suitable prediction model of driver’s intention, in case of lane change scenarios to help in improving ADAS systems.
 The prediction